goksanisil23/OpenKitchen/SemSegRacer/Readme.md

 ### Onnx GPU runtime
 Build the docker image that contains ONNX runtime with CUDA dependencies and OpenCV with GPU support.
-Note that we add user and group id as identical to the host in order to allow shared memory with the host.
+Note that we add user and group id as identical to the host in order to allow shared memory communication with the host.
+This is needed in order to transfer the images in runtime from the simulator to the inference process running inside docker.
 ```sh
 docker build -t onnxruntime-cuda-okitch-semseg -f Dockerfile.semseg .
 docker build -t onnxruntime-cuda-okitch-semseg-user \